fluxcd/source-controller/docs/spec/v1beta2/ocirepositories.md

   by the `.spec.interval` field.
 - It pulls the `latest` tag of the `ghcr.io/stefanprodan/manifests/podinfo` repository, indicated by the `.spec.ref.tag` and `.spec.url` fields.
-- The resolved SHA256 digest is used as the Artifact revision, reported in-cluster in the `.status.artifact.revision` field.
+- The resolved tag and SHA256 digest is used as the Artifact revision, reported in-cluster in the `.status.artifact.revision` field.
 - When the current OCIRepository digest differs from the latest fetched digest, a new Artifact is archived.